GoogleCloudPlatform/gcsfuse/docs/mounting.md

 # Basic usage

-Create the directory into which you want to mount the gcsfuse bucket:
+As the user that will mount and use the file system, create the directory into which you want to mount the gcsfuse bucket:

     mkdir /path/to/mount/point